-You want to be very careful in calculating your period of unauthorized employment.
+Be careful in calculating your period of unauthorized employment in the United States.
 For purposes of Section 245(k), it begins on the day you were hired and ends on the day employment is terminated, or the day you were granted legal authorization to work.
 If you worked for multiple employers without authorization at different times after entering the United States, all periods of employment will be added together and count towards the 180 days.

 One common mistake applicants make is omitting weekends, vacation days, and sick time from their period of unauthorized employment.
-Unfortunately, these days will count towards the 180-day total, even though you were not working.
+Unfortunately, these days count towards the 180-day total, even though you were not actually performing work.
 For example, if you did not work for a total of 30 days in a 181-day period, you will not satisfy Section 245(k) because those days off will count towards the total and your period of employment will have exceeded 180 days.

-Due to the complexities and severe consequences involved in applying for a green card with unauthorized employment, it is highly recommended that you contact an immigration attorney before you apply.
+Due to the complexities and severe consequences involved in applying for a green card with unauthorized employment on one's record, it is highly recommended that you contact an immigration attorney before applying.
 An immigration attorney will assist you in making a determination of your eligibility under Section 245(k) and can advise you of your legal options if you do not qualify for this exception.